mrichter0/chem-classifier/README.md

 ![Benchmark results](benchmark_results_graph.png)

-Important note:

-- **Claude results in this repo were collected on a free account.**
+**Claude results in this repo were collected on a free account and do not indication a model limitation.**
-- the benchmark is included to justify the approach by showing that the graph-based method can work across **multiple model families**, not just a single provider

-## TODO

-- Full list for OPCW
-- Controlled substances
-- ATF
-- Precursors